 Our guide was Autumn, who led us around the city superbly.
 She had so much knowledge about the artworks, the artist's style and working habits, as well as tidbits which gave us historical knowledge about the city that we wouldn't have picked up on our own.

 We covered a fair bit of ground, and most of the tour was step-free.
 If you can't manage one of the guided NUART tours, you can take yourself on a trip around the city using the art map.
 This plots all of the NUART street artworks from 2017-2019.

 A well-loved installation is 'Everyday Heroes' which shares some of the stories of Aberdeen's most famous residents.
 Local school pupils contributed to the design and each story is surrounded by a mosaic frame.
 Well worth taking a closer look!

 A creative way of transforming electronic enclosure boxes can also be spotted around Aberdeen.
-I love how everyday objects that you might ignore normally are now given a new lease of creative life!
+I love how everyday objects that you might ignore normally are now given a new lease of life!

 Walking is a great way to explore a city and with all this street art (and more!) to see in Aberdeen, it's worth getting out there and just seeing what you can find!